bzerourou/LMGC90_GUI/README.md

 -  0.1.3 : add `rigidPolygon` avatar and fix `rigidPolygon` generation type in QComboBox for `regular` qnd `full` values, numpy and math function can be used in QEditLine ;
 -  0.1.4 : add rigidOvoidPolygon and fix some bugs;
 -  0.1.5 : add `rigidDiscretDisk`, `roughWall`, `fineWall`, `smoothWall`, and `GranuloRoughWall` avatars;
+-  0.1.6 : add parametric addition of avatars (circular, line, grid and spiral);